-“Whereas ye know not what shall be on the morrow.”
-Let’s be real: we have no guarantee about what tomorrow holds for us.
-Do you think the people who perished in the terrorist attack on the World Trade Center knew that they would die that day?
+“Whereas ye know not what shall be on the morrow....”
+Let’s be real: we have no guarantee what tomorrow holds for us.
+Do you think the people who perished in the terrorist attack on the World Trade Towers knew that they would die that day?
 Do you think the people who perished in the 2004 tsunami that swept through a large portion of Southeast Asia knew that they would die that day?
-The shortness of life should awaken us to live each day as if it were our last!
-We must be sober-minded and live for eternity instead of living for the here and now.
-We must redeem the time, because the days are evil.
+The shortness of life must awaken us to live each day as if it was our last!
+We must be sober-minded and live for eternity, and not for the here and now.
+We must redeem the time for the days are evil.

 Life is precious.
-We must hold the wonderful gift of life in high regard.
+We must hold in high regard the wonderful gift of life.
 If you are not saved, receive Jesus as your Savior so that your sins are forgiven and Heaven is your home.
-If you have been floating through life, today is a good day to take hold of where you are and start living a life that is on fire for God.
+If you have been floating along in your life, today is a good day to take hold of where you are at and start living a life that is on fire for God.

 Bible Reading Schedule: John 7-8